Wrongful Termination Attorney in San Diego

-“Wrongful Termination” is a term that generally refers to a person being fired when they shouldn’t have been.
+“Wrongful termination” is a term that generally refers to a person being fired when they shouldn’t have been.
 Other similar terms include wrongful dismissal or wrongful discharge.
 These generally refer to the same issue or concept as wrongful termination.
-However, these all can be somewhat misleading phrases as many terminations that people think of as “wrongful” are not illegal.
-Just because an employee thinks that they have been wrongfully terminated doesn’t mean that an employer has violated any laws.
+However, these all can be somewhat misleading phrases, as many terminations that people think of as “wrongful” are not illegal.
+Just because an employee thinks they have been wrongfully terminated doesn’t mean an employer has violated any laws.

-The law in this regard is very complicated and it can vary at the federal, state and local levels.
-Sometimes these laws may even seem to conflict with one another!
-The best thing to do is to contact an experienced and aggressive wrongful termination attorney who can listen to the facts of your case and help you determine whether or not you have a case.
+The law is very complicated and can vary at the federal, state, and local levels.
+Sometimes, these laws may even seem to conflict with one another.
+The best thing to do is to contact an experienced and aggressive attorney who can listen to the facts of your case and help you determine whether or not you have a case.

-Wrongful termination occurs when a person is fired on the basis of race, sex, ethnic origin, pregnancy, disability, religion, sexual orientation or medical condition.
-It can also occur when a person is fired for reporting an illegal act committed by his or her employer.
-California however and in most other states, employment is considered to be “at-will”.
-This means that an employer can fire its employee for almost any reason or, no reason.
-Most employees are surprised to learn this, but “at-will” employment gives employers the freedom to fire the employees that they feel are no longer performing, or due to economic reasons should they need to cut their overhead.
-But this rule does not apply in all circumstances.
+In California and most other states, employment is considered to be “at-will.”
+This means an employer can fire its employees for almost any reason, or for no reason at all.
+At-will employment gives employers the freedom to fire employees they feel are no longer performing or due to economic reasons, but this rule does not apply in all circumstances.
 Employers are not allowed to violate employment laws, and therefore they cannot fire an employee if it is discrimination or if it violates a contract.

-Wrongful termination occurs when a person is fired on the basis of race, sex, ethnic origin, pregnancy, disability, religion, sexual orientation or medical condition.
-It can also occur when a person is fired for reporting an illegal act committed by his or her employer.
 If you are a wrongful termination victim, you have rights.
-You also have the right to claim compensation for your lost wages, benefits and emotional distress.
+You also have the right to claim compensation for your lost wages, benefits, and emotional distress.
 In some cases, punitive damages can be awarded.

-Under certain circumstances, a worker may be able to resign his or her position and thereafter pursue a claim against his or her former employer even though they weren’t actually fired.
+Under certain circumstances, a worker may be able to resign their position and thereafter pursue a claim against their former employer even though they weren’t actually fired.
 The law allows such a course of action upon a showing that one’s working conditions were so intolerable that a reasonable employee under those specific circumstances would resign.
 Constructive termination lawsuits are not determined solely based upon how offensive or intolerable the working conditions were, but rather, whether a reasonable person would quit the job given the situation and working environment.

 It is a good idea to consult an attorney before terminating your employment.
-Courts have held that the employment conditions necessary to support a claim of constructive discharge must be sufficiently egregious to overcome the normal motivation of a competent, diligent, and reasonable employee to remain on the job, to earn a livelihood and to serve the employer.
+Courts have held that the employment conditions necessary to support a claim of constructive discharge must be sufficiently egregious to overcome the normal motivation of a competent, diligent, and reasonable employee to remain on the job, earn a livelihood, and serve the employer.
 The circumstances giving rise to constructive discharge must be severe or involve a continuous pattern before the working conditions will be deemed intolerable.
-Single, trivial or isolated acts are typically insufficient to support a constructive discharge claim.
-Even a poor performance rating or a demotion, accompanied by a reduction in pay, does not by itself trigger a constructive discharge.
+Single, trivial, or isolated acts are typically insufficient to support a constructive discharge claim.
+Even a poor performance rating or a demotion accompanied by a reduction in pay does not by itself trigger a constructive discharge.

 One must consider his or her options carefully before quitting a job in reliance on having a potential constructive discharge claim in court.
-If you are thinking about terminating your employment but are unsure of your rights, you should speak to our experienced employment attorneys to discuss your situation.
-It is also a good idea to record or document your workplace issues so these can be discussed in greater detail.
-Our attorneys have achieved excellent results for clients who have been forced to quit their jobs by working conditions that no person should have to tolerate.
+If you are thinking about terminating your employment but are unsure of your rights, you should speak to our experienced attorney to discuss your situation.
+It is also a good idea to record or document your workplace issues so they can be discussed in greater detail.
+Our attorney has achieved excellent results for clients who have been forced to quit their jobs by working conditions that no person should have to tolerate.

-If you have specific questions we suggest you contact the experienced and aggressive employment attorneys at The Gould Firm.
+If you have specific questions, we suggest you contact the experienced and aggressive San Diego wrongful termination lawyer at The Gould Firm.
 We are happy to discuss your case free of charge and answer any questions you may have.
-We are here to help.
+We are here to help!